 SECTION 1.4.
 Segregation of Duties.
-The Accountant of De La Salle shall ensure that appropriate segregation of duties exists with regard to the handling of all money transactions including reconciliation.
+The Finance Officer of Lee A. Tolbert Community Academy shall ensure that appropriate segregation of duties exists with regard to the handling of all money transactions including reconciliation.

 SECTION 1.5.
 Petty Cash.
-Petty cash may be maintained in a locked box in the School Leader's office in an amount not to exceed \$150.00.
+Petty cash shall be maintained in a locked box in the Office of the Superintendent in an amount not to exceed \$500.
 All disbursements from petty cash shall be documented in writing, indicating the date, amount disbursed, the identity of the individual receiving the funds, and the reason for the disbursement.
-Receipts from purchases made with petty cash shall be remitted to the Executive Director's office as soon as practicable.
+Receipts from purchases made with petty cash shall be remitted to the Office of the Superintendent as soon as practicable.
 Petty cash funds shall not be used to cash checks.